ashatcreditchat/marketpulse/README.md

 ```

 ## sentiment_analysis_frontend
 All the files necessary for the front end and using the endpoint from the API as well as the inference API for the model on Huggingface.
-The front end is written in JavaScript/React
+The front end is JS/React

 ## deploy_weekly_training.sh
-This is a shell script used for running a script on Modal for retraining the model weekly after new features have been collected.
+This is a shell script used for retraining the model weekly after new features have been collected.
 Using modal allows us to automate the process of triggering the training pipeline, ensuring that the model is regularly updated with fresh data.
+(Beware: If you try to deploy this straight to your Azure env you will probably have CORS headaches and you won't understand why :)

 ## feature_pipeline_weekly.py
 This is the pipeline script that collects new features weekly by using the `yahoo_finance_news_scraper.py` module.
 The scraper collects 50 headlines from the past 7 days each of the search keys `AAPL`, `AMZN`, `GOOGL`, `MSFT`, `TSLA`.
-We then get their sentiment using the model [distilRoberta-financial-sentiment](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis).
-In order for us to upload these feaures to Hopsworks we embedd the text for each feature using OpenAI's text embedder model [text-embedding-ada-002](https://huggingface.co/Xenova/text-embedding-ada-002).
+We then get their sentiment using the model [distilRoberta-financial-sentiment](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis) which is shared on HuggingFace.
+To upload the feaures to Hopsworks we embed the text for each feature using OpenAI's text embedder model [text-embedding-ada-002](https://huggingface.co/Xenova/text-embedding-ada-002).
 Once the new features are collected they are split into training and test sets and uploaded to the respective training and test feature groups on Hopsworks.
 This ensures that the model has a steady stream of new data to learn from.

 ## feature_pipeline.ipynb
-This is the notebook used to upload the initial features from the base dataset.
+Py notebook used to upload the initial features from the base dataset.
 The code is very similar to the weekly feature pipeline script but does not collect features using the scraping script.
 It is also here that we created the train and test feature groups on Hopsworks.
-This pipeline was only run once to create and initialize the feature groups.
+Run this once to create and initialize the feature groups in Hopsworks.

 ## hyperparameter_search.ipynb
-This is a notebook we used to make a hyperparameter search to find the optimal combination of hyperparameters for when we train the model.
-The optimal hyperparameter search was found using Optuna as the background to the hyperparameter_search method of the Trainer class from Huggingface.
-The optimal training arguments which we also end up using are the following:
+Py notebook to find the optimal combination of hyperparameters for training.
+Using Optuna as the background was a tip.
+The hyperparameters with the best loss are:

 ```python
 training_args = TrainingArguments(